-New arrivals who relocate to Eindhoven may need to overcome some initial hurdles, such as finding a home or the best school for their children.
-Fortunately, for most, integration into this Dutch city is smooth thanks to the vibrant and welcoming lifestyle.
+New arrivals may need to overcome the initial hurdles, such as finding a home or the best school for their children.
+Luckily for most, integration into this Dutch city is smooth thanks to the vibrant and welcoming lifestyle.

 Are you an expat living in Eindhoven?